philrz/super/book/src/super-sql/expressions/containment.md

 ---

-_Test against a predetermined values with a literal array_
+_Test against predetermined values with a literal array_

 ```mdtest-spq
 # spq